TandaHQ/work-samples/adnat (backend)/README.md

 A few things to note:
 * The hourly rate at Bob's Burgers in the screenshot above is $10/h.
 * Shifts should be ordered with the most recent listed first.
-* Breaks are considered unpaid and are thus subtracted from the shift length to determine hours worked (which in turn determines the shift cost):
+* Breaks are considered unpaid and are thus subtracted from the shift length to determine `hours worked` (which in turn determines `shift cost`):
   ```
   shift length = finish time – start time
   hours worked = shift length - break length